dxcamps/MicrosoftIntelIoTCamp/HOLs/readme.md

 1. If you are feeling adventurous, trade iothubowner connection strings and device IDs with a neighbor in the lab and verify that you can monitor each other's devices.

 1. One last comment, we are using the "**iothubowner**" connection string to monitor the events.
 You could actually use a less privileged policy, like the "**service**" sas policy  we copied the connection string for earlier.
 Go ahead and try monitoring events with the **IoT Hub "service" SAS Policy Primary Connection String** policy connection string you pasted into the [myresources.txt](./myresources.txt) file.
 It should work just fine because that SAS policy has permissions to read messages from the IoT Hub.

+1. To stop monitoring events, press **Ctrl-C** at the command prompt and confirm exiting the script.

 ___